chagaz/sfan/README.md

 ```
  python multitask_sfan.py --num_tasks 2 --networks ../data/simu_01/simu_01.network.dimacs \
        --node_weights ../data/simu_01/simu_01.scores_0.txt ../data/simu_01/simu_01.scores_1.txt \
-       --precision_matrix ../data/simu_01/simu_01.task_similarities.txt -l 0.001 -e 0.02 -m 0.01
+       --covariance_matrix ../data/simu_01/simu_01.task_similarities.txt -l 0.001 -e 0.02 -m 0.01
 ```
+The user can either provide a covariance or a precision matrix between tasks.
+The covariance matrix encodes a notion of similarity between the tasks.
+The precision matrix is its inverse, and its off-diagonal entries can be interpreted as the normalized opposite of the partial correlation between the corresponding tasks.
+The methods only makes it possible to account for positive or non-existant partial correlations, meaning that positive off-diagonal entries of the precision matrix, if any, will be thresholded to 0.

-If no precision matrix (encoding the similarity between tasks) is given, a matrix of all ones (plus epsilon on the diagonal) is used and the value of eta is adjusted to match the formulation of MultiSConES by Sugiyama et al. (2014).
+If no covariance nor precision matrix is given, a precision matrix with (<number of tasks>-1+epsilon) on the diagonal and -1 off the diagonal is used and the value of eta is adjusted to match the formulation of MultiSConES by Sugiyama et al. (2014).

 ## Data generation
 `code/generate_data.py` generates synthetic data for experiments:
 * a modular network (modules are fully connected) over the features;
 * a genotype (SNP) matrix X of random integers between 0 and 2;
-* a similarity (precision) matrix Omega^{-1} between tasks;
+* a covariance matrix Omega of similarities between tasks;
 * causal features (SNPs), with corresponding weights, generated so as to respect the covariance structure given by Omega (inverse of the precision matrix);
 * the corresponding k phenotypes and vectors of node weights (computed as Pearson's correlation).